 Have you heard of Todos Santos?
-It's a seaside destination that sits on the Pacific Coast of the Baja California Sur, driving distance from Cabo San Lucas, La Paz and Cabo Pulmo National Park.
+It’s a seaside destination that sits on the Pacific Coast of Baja, driving distance from Cabo San Lucas, La Paz and Cabo Pulmo National Park.
 The relaxed vibes and strong waves make the little town a popular spot for surfers, and its close proximity to the Gulf of California offers an abundance of marine life for snorkelers, divers and whale watchers.
 The serenity of Todos Santos coupled with its epic coastal surroundings make it the perfect destination for a long weekend in Mexico.
 Below is my complete guide to the region including the best places to visit, beaches, hikes, surf spots, boutique resorts, day trips, restaurants and more.
 This post contains affiliate links.

 Shopping for hats and bags in Todos Santos with @cherrielynn.

 THREE TO FIVE DAYS.
 Todos Santos is tiny.
 It really only takes a weekend to see it and the surrounding beaches.
 There isn’t a ton do, and the town is incredibly mellow.
 But that’s part of the appeal.
 I suggest mixing up the itinerary a bit – stay for three to five days to enjoy the chill vibes of Todos Santos, but also include a day trip or two to Playa Balandra, Cabo Pulmo or La Paz for a dose of adventure.

 We found the boho vibes of Tulum in Todos Santos.

 Best ice cream in town at Neveria Rocco.